Jpeterson2012/Jpeterson2012/README.md

 ### Hello World!
 ## About Me
 - 👋 My name is Jesse Peterson
+- 👋 I'm a MSCS candidate at Georgia Institute of Technology
-- 🔭 I’m currently working on an airbnb clone
+- 🔭 I’m currently working on a Power BI dashboard
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning NumPy, Pandas, and Power BI
-- 📫 How to reach me: zerogravity124@gmail.com
+- 📫 How to reach me: message me thru Linkedin or via email: zerogravity124@gmail.com

 <br>